kevinhatry/phpcb-migration/README.md

 It works with PHP 5.3 (tested with 5.3.9) and higher.

-This class was originally developed against PHP client library 2.0.2 and is made to workaround at least two bugs :
+This class is intended to be used with the PHP client library 2.0.3 or higher.
+In 2.0.2 and before two bugs existed, to use this version of the PHP client library see the 2.0.2 tag.
-* remove() triggers a segfault when using the persist_to option
-* append/prepend do not work with the default encoder

 It might differ a little from certain return codes with the v1 PHP client library as those were not very well documented.